⬅ Home

 What are the different types of houses built by IRWO?

-IRWO constructs various types of dwelling units depending upon demand for houses, availability of land, cost of land etc. Generally, single storey, duplex or multistory type of houses are constructed with the following scale of accommodation:
+IRWO constructs various types of dwelling units depending upon demand, availability of land, and project conditions.
+Generally, single storey, duplex or multistory type of houses are constructed with the following scale of accommodation:

 Type of Dwelling Unit Approx. Area (in sq.m.)
 Accommodation